 Buildings are written down at 2.5% per annum over a 40 year effective life.
 All investors remain eligible to claim for these deductions regardless of when they purchase their property.

 The starting value for depreciation purposes is the construction cost of the building at the time it was built.
 For established properties, the construction cost (minus the value of the plant and equipment items) will need to be established in order to depreciate it accurately.
-Quantity surveyors are one of the few professions recognised by the ATO to estimate construction costs for new and previously constructed buildings.

 Second hand Division 40 plant and equipment assets are still eligible to be claimed, but not in the same way they were previously.
 The depreciation of these assets can now be deducted as an expense when calculating the capital gain of a property at sale, for tax purposes (CGT - Capital Gains Tax).